wokcito/one-piece-chapter-notifier/README.md

 # One Piece Chapter Notifier

-Telegram's bot that notifies when a chapter of One Piece translated by Rio Poneglyph is uploaded.
+Telegram's bot that notifies when a chapter of One Piece translated by Rio Poneglyph has been released.

 ## Environment variables